microsoft/ml-server-text-classification/tables.md

 ## SQL Database Tables and Stored Procedures
 -----------------------

-Below are the data tables that you will find in your database after deployment.
+Below are the data tables that you will find in either the TextClassification_Py and TextClassification_R databases after deployment.

 <table class="table" >
 	<thead>